vsallaberry/vmultilangdemo/README.md

 When making without version.h created (not the case for this repo), some old bsd make can stop.
 Just type again '$ make' and it will be fine.

+### Foreign main routine
+Makefile supports main() written in java or ada.
+For that, fill the FOREIGN\_MAIN variable in gead of Makefile with the full path of source file containing main; here: 'adamain.adb' or 'JMain.java'.
+- The Java main file must be a class containing 'public static void main(String[] args)'.
+- The Ada main file must be a single procedure without arguments (no package).
+When FOREIGN\_MAIN is empty, the linker will look for main() symbol (c,c++,objc\*).

 ### Using git submodules
 When your project uses git submodules, it is a good idea to group